plone/buildout.coredev/docs/git.rst

     # or if there are conflicts,
     # fix them and follow instructions from git itself

-The principle here is:
-if you do merges with master,
-you are actually spreading your pull request into more commits, and at the end making it more difficult to track what was changed.
+The principle is, if you do merges with master, you are actually spreading your pull request into more commits, and at the end making it more difficult to track what was changed.

-On top of that,
-the commit history is more complex to follow.
+On top of that, the commit history is more complex to follow.

 See the history example above: :ref:`general-guidelines-label`.